bukka/php-todo/php-imagick.md

 - **Feat**: Bump minimal ImageMagic version to 6.7.8 and clean up
 - **Bug**: Look through code for potential incorrect types in ZPP
   - https://github.com/Imagick/imagick/issues/496 - Follow up on potential stack corruption
+- **Bug**: Look into better handling of timout when using RESOURCETYPE_TIME setResourceLimit - it might segfault
+  - https://github.com/Imagick/imagick/issues/333 - Gracefully handle time limit
 - **Bug**: Look into cleaning up temp files when FPM kill the process (more for policy options)
   - https://github.com/Imagick/imagick/issues/681 - Leaking temp files in PHP-FPM when max_execution_time interrupts the script
 - **Bug**: Look into backtick issue in the ImageMagick policy